HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="robots-txt-ai-user-agents.png",
-  caption="Robots.txt AI user-agent usage.", description="A bar chart showing the most common AI user agent targets in robots.txt files.
+  caption="`robots.txt` AI user-agent usage.", description="A bar chart showing the most common AI user agent targets in `robots.txt` files.
 For desktop, GPTBot is 2.9%, CCBot is 2.7%, Google-Extended is 2.5%, Anthropic-Ai is 2.1%, ChatGPT-User is 2.0%, Claude-Web is 1.9%, and PerplexityBot is 0.2%.
 The numbers for mobile are slightly slower than desktop at 2.6%, 2.4%, 2.2%,1.7%, 1.7%, 1.6%, and 0.2%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=802856810&format=interactive", sheets_gid="1705238622", sql_file="robots-txt-user-agent-usage-2024"